Modified General Relativity and quantum theory in curved spacetime: The multi-spin covariant Klein-Gordon equation

 \subsection{Spin-1 KG equation}

-The traditional Proca equation \cite{16,17} in curved spacetime with the Lorentz constraint, completely describe a neutral spin-1 boson for $ k\neq0 $, and the photon for $ k=0 $.
-However, this equation forces the spin-1 wave equation to be expressed as $\nabla_{\alpha}\nabla^{\alpha}X^{\beta}=k^{2}X^{\beta}+\nabla_{\alpha}\nabla^{\beta}X^{\alpha}$ which violates the fundamental postulate that the spin-1 KG equation shall be a pure wave equation of the form (\ref{KG}) when $ \Psi $ is the vector field $ X^{\beta} $:
+The traditional Proca equation \cite{26,27} in curved spacetime with the Lorentz constraint, completely describe a neutral spin-1 boson for $ k\neq0 $, and the photon for $ k=0 $.
+However, this equation forces the spin-1 wave equation to be expressed as $\nabla_{\alpha}\nabla^{\alpha}X^{\beta}=k^{2}X^{\beta}+\nabla_{\alpha}\nabla^{\beta}X^{\alpha}$, which violates the fundamental postulate that the spin-1 KG equation shall be a pure wave equation of the form (\ref{KG}) when $ \Psi $ is the vector field $ X^{\beta} $:

 This problem is automatically resolved with the inclusion of the symmetric part of the KG equation.
-Then, it follows that the Lorentz constraint is replaced by $ \Phi $.
 The equivalent form of (\ref{KG1}) obtained from (\ref{Sym}) is If $\tilde{\varPsi}^{\alpha\beta} $ is divergenceless, then (\ref{P2}) generates the Lorentz constraint (\ref{LC})

 because $R_{\alpha\beta} $ and $ K^{\alpha\beta} $ have opposite symmetries.
 The Lorentz constraint forces $ \tilde{\varPsi}_{\alpha\beta} $ to vanish because $ g^{\alpha\beta} $ is non-degenerate.
 Thus, (\ref{DPsi}) cannot hold for the spin-1 field.
-The spin-1 KG equation in curved spacetime contains \emph{both} symmetric and antisymmetric components with the symmetric part being the Lie derivative of the metric. $ \Phi=\nabla_{\alpha}X^{\alpha}\neq0 $ is an intrinsic part of the spin-1 field which replaces the Lorentz constraint and allows the spin-1 KG equation to be expressed as (\ref{KG1}).
+The spin-1 KG equation in curved spacetime contains \emph{both} symmetric and antisymmetric components with the symmetric part being the Lie derivative of the metric. $ \Phi=\nabla_{\alpha}X^{\alpha}\neq0 $ is an intrinsic part of the spin-1 field, which replaces the Lorentz constraint and allows the spin-1 KG equation to be expressed as (\ref{KG1}).